JiaqiHe/jiaqihe.github.io/README.md

   * Now the action should be triggered, and every time we submit changes to main branch.
 Once it's successful, we can go to the website `https://jiaqihe.github.io` and see results.

 > Caveat: After this, the local dev no longer works.
-I suspect that it could be related to the changes we made to `next.config.ts` file.
-Still unknown what is the work-around.
+I tried with reverting changes in the `next.config.ts` file, and it works again for the local dev version!

+> Note: Not sure if it's a global issue or it's me doing it incorrectly: when trying the local dev again, I got `MODULE_NOT_FOUND` errors.
+A closer look shows that it tries to find the module in `.next` directory, but this dir is missing.
+So I just __created this hidden folder `.next` manually__, and it immediately fixed the issue.

 ---